solspace/ee-freeform/documentation/fields-field-types.md

 * **Hidden** <a href="#fields-hidden" id="fields-hidden" class="docs-anchor">#</a>
 	* A hidden field.
 		* Can only include text strings at this time (no variables allowed).
-			* If you need you pass a value to your hidden field dynamically, you can do so with the `overrideValues` parameter.
-Ex: `overrideValues: { myFieldname: myvalue }`
+			* If you need you pass a value to your hidden field dynamically, you can do so with the `override_values` parameter, e.g. `override_values:FIELD_NAME="myvalue"`
 		* Cannot be marked as required.
 		* Freeform will load fields of this type at the beginning of the form, regardless of where they are placed in Composer layout.
 * **Select** <a href="#fields-select" id="fields-select" class="docs-anchor">#</a>